genular/pandora/README.md

 docker stop genular
 ```

-When you wish to start and use `SIMON` again please type-in docker run command from above, again!
+When you wish to start and use `SIMON` again please type-in Docker run command from above, again!

 To delete all data and reset `SIMON` to factory defaults you need to clear data inside volume you configured.
 If you used default run configuration please execute following command: